SQL WHERE

 condition;Code language: SQL (Structured Query Language) (sql)

-Note that SQL has three-valued logic which are TRUE, FALSE, and UNKNOWN.
-It means that if a row causes the condition to evaluate to FALSE or NULL, the row will not be returned.
+Note that SQL has three-valued logic which are true, false, and NULL.
+It means that if a row causes the condition to evaluate to false or null, the query will not include that row in the result set.

-Note that the logical expression that follows the WHERE clause is also known as a predicate.
-You can use various operators to form the row selection criteria used in the WHERE clause.
+The condition that follows the WHERE clause is also known as a predicate.
+You can use operators to form a flexible condition to filter rows.

 The following table shows the SQL comparison operators: